ISO 15189:2012 Medical laboratories - Requirements for quality and competence

 - Based on good laboratory practices;

-- Process approach matching the pre-analytical, analytical, and post-analytical phases;
+- Focus on technical specifications in the medical laboratory; - Process approach matching the pre-analytical, analytical, and post-analytical phases;

 - Oriented to support accurate clinical decisions;